qianhuiwei/SCSSTask/README.md

 ## Features
-* Managae CSS with SCSS
+* Managed CSS with SCSS.
-* Developed desktop first RWD with pure CSS.
+* Developed desktop-first RWD with pure CSS.
 * Imported icons from [Font Awesome](https://fontawesome.com/icons).
 * Tested with Chrome and Safari.